benjaminjackson/shame-eraser/README.md

     bundle exec ruby bin/erase.rb

-Drag your tweets folder onto Terminal and it should auto-complete the path to the folder. *Now* hit Enter.
-The script will prompt you for a start and end date, and confirm that you **really** want to do this.
+Drag your tweets folder onto Terminal and it should auto-complete the path to the folder. *Now* hit Enter, and follow the instructions.

+Good luck, and enjoy your new shame-free life on Twitter.